lortordermur/sfcalcsheet/README.md

 * Post some useful formulas in the Reddit thread or in the Discord channel and maybe I will turn them into a calculator.
 * [Star](https://github.com/lortordermur/sfcalcsheet/stargazers) SFCalcSheet on GitHub.
 * [File an issue](https://github.com/lortordermur/sfcalcsheet/issues) on GitHub for a long-standing quirk or wanted feature.
 * Test and debug SFCalcSheet on various office suites.
 99% of this is work on cell styles and determining whether a software does not support certain functions, conditional formattings or text/frame features.
-If you manage to fix a glitch and it does not break SFCalcSheet in LibreOffice and other office suites, please post step by step instructions for it in the Reddit thread.
+If you manage to fix a glitch and it does not break SFCalcSheet in LibreOffice and other office suites, please post step by step instructions for it in the Reddit thread or on Discord.